-Two decades later Mobile Crazy (above) homes in on a widespread dislike for the objectionable manner in which some people used their mobile phones, particularly on public transport and in places where anyone within earshot becomes privy to all that is said.
+Two decades later Mobile Crazy homes in on a widespread dislike for the objectionable manner in which some people used their mobile phones, particularly on public transport and in places where anyone within earshot becomes privy to all that is said.
 Much of what is said is extremely trivial and sometimes quite personal.
-Do I really need to know, where the guy sitting near me is going to meet his wife, or the instructions from one sitting across on where to find something he has lost?
-Another behind is having a more-than-affectionate chat on what she did with her lover the night before, while an older man in front is railing against a family friend who often strays beyond the accepted line.
-Why do I have to listen to such crap!?
+Do I really need to know, where the guy near me is going to meet his wife, or instructions from another across on where to find something he has lost?
+One behind is having a chat on what she did with her lover, while an older man in front is railing against a family friend who strays beyond the accepted line.
+I do not need to listen to - what is for me at least - totally inconsequential rubbish.
+The basic reason for silent carriages, I guess.